-Here’s our autumn planting guide for Melbourne.
-With the onset of autumn, our planting options change.
-I actually prefer growing veggies over winter to growing during summer.
+Here’s my autumn planting guide for warm-temperate based vegetable patches (such as Melbourne).
+With the onset of autumn, your planting options change.
+I actually prefer growing vegetables over winter to growing during summer.
 Winter veggies require less care and attention.
-With our cool, wet Melbourne climate, winter veggies practically grow themselves.
+With the cool, wet Melbourne climate, winter vegetables practically grow themselves.

 Traditionally winter veggie seedlings (and sweet peas) are planted out on or around St Patrick’s Day (17th March).
 There should be plenty to choose from at your local nursery including cabbage, cauliflower, broccoli and kale.

 Brussels sprouts take a long time to grow, so long in fact, that commercial growers usually start sowing them in November.
 For suburban gardeners, the rewards are not always worth the effort you put into growing Brussels sprouts.
 If you’re new to gardening, this autumn, I’d recommend that you focus on planting broccoli, kale and maybe some mini-cauliflowers.
 These are far easier to grow successfully.